Board of Directors Powers and Duties

 INDIVIDUAL BOARD MEMBER POWERS

 Board members individually have no powers separate from those of the Board itself.
 A Board member has no authority to act individually without delegation of authority by a quorum of the Board.
-No individual Board member may speak for, or act on behalf of, the Board or SWLCWD, except as authorized by an official Board action as recorded in official minutes, guidelines, rules or policies of the SWLCWD.
+No individual Board member may speak for, or act on behalf of, the Board or SWLCWPUD, except as authorized by an official Board action as recorded in official minutes, guidelines, rules or policies of the SWLCWPUD.

-BOARD CONTROL OF SWLCWD FUNDS
+BOARD CONTROL OF SWLCWPUD FUNDS

 The Board shall ensure the SWLCWPUD receives, records and spends funds in accordance with accepted accounting, purchasing and record-keeping standards.
 The Board shall assure that the SWLCWPUD revenue covers costs of operations plus any debt service and needed reserves.
 The Board shall recognize it is exercising rights and powers for and on behalf of others, exercising diligence and care.
 The Treasurer shall be the primary contact with the SWLCWPUD Finance/Office Manager relative to financial matters.

 The Board shall maintain oversight of the management of general operations, set the remuneration rate(s) applicable to all SWLCWPUD managerial staff positions, establish job descriptions for the Field Superintendent and Finance/Office Manager and conduct an annual performance/compensation review for both.

 The Field Superintendent and Finance/Office Manager are responsible for daily operations, establishing other staff job descriptions and conducting at least annually, performance/compensation reviews of field and office staff.
 Unless authorized by a Board quorum, an individual Board member may not direct or order any staff member on matters relating to daily operations or administrative activities.
 A Board member may not order, direct or conduct any review of a non-managerial staff member personnel record or any other record exempt under public records law.